domin-mnd/storona/docs/guide/quick-start.md

 ![Route example](/route-example.png)

 Endpoints are inherited from the file path and its name.

-Naming your file `index.post.js` would create an endpoint with its subpath as `/` and method as `POST`.
+For example, the file `my-fruits/add.post.js` would create an endpoint with its route as `/my-fruits/add` and method as `POST`.

+> [!NOTE]
+> Naming your file `index.post.js` would create an endpoint with its route as `/`.

 ## Defining Routes